GSI Technology (NASDAQ:GSIT) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of GSI Technology (NASDAQ:GSIT – Get Rating) in a research note issued to investors on Wednesday morning.
-The brokerage issued a hold rating on the semiconductor company’s stock.
+StockNews.com initiated coverage on shares of GSI Technology (NASDAQ:GSIT – Get Rating) in a research report sent to investors on Thursday.
+The firm issued a hold rating on the semiconductor company’s stock.

-GSI Technology (NASDAQ:GSIT – Get Rating) last issued its quarterly earnings results on Thursday, January 27th.
-The semiconductor company reported ($0.19) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.20) by $0.01.
+GSI Technology (NASDAQ:GSIT – Get Rating) last released its earnings results on Thursday, January 27th.
+The semiconductor company reported ($0.19) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.20) by $0.01.
 GSI Technology had a negative net margin of 56.71% and a negative return on equity of 25.71%.

 GSI Technology, Inc engages in the design, development and marketing of memory products primarily for the networking, and telecommunications markets.
 Its product includes Static Random Access Memory, or SRAM, which incorporated in networking and telecommunications equipment, such as routers, switches, wide area network infrastructure equipment, wireless base stations and network access equipment.